prog4biol/pfb2023/problemsets/Python_01_problemset.md

     - Print the contents of this variable.
     - QUIT the Interpreter

 2. Working with a text editor.
 Use `vi` to write a script.
+Name your script `me.py`.
+Python scripts should always have the `.py` extension.
+   - `vi me.py`
-   - Make sure to include `#!/usr/bin/env python3` at the top!!
+   - Make sure to include `#!/usr/bin/env python3` on line 1 of your script.
+It has to be line one.
+Do not leave a blank line above.
    - Add code to print out, your name

+        Script Output:
         ```
          My name: Sofia
         ```